 Transition from HL-managed to AMS-managed

-Because the structure of HL-managed and AMS-managed communities is fundamentally different, there is no way to simply "flip a switch" to instantly change one to another.
+The structures of HL-managed and AMS-managed communities are fundamentally different, so there is no way to simply "flip a switch" to instantly change one to another.
 However, you can follow the process below to transition from one to the other.

 1. Create your AMS-managed community